noahfalk/coreclr/Documentation/design-docs/code-versioning.md

 ## The code versioning tree ##

 The CodeVersionManager mostly consists of maintaining a ***code versioning tree*** for each method.
 This tree represents a set of code versions for a particular method.
 Each path from root to leaf represents one code version.
 Every level of the tree maps to a stage in the build pipeline.
 The nodes on level N represent partial code versions with at most the configuration information from the first N stages of the build pipeline.
-It possible for the nodes to have less information if a given stage only produces its configuration information on demand when the final code version is being created.
+It is possible for the nodes to have less information if a given stage only produces its configuration information on demand when the final code version is being created.
 Here is an example tree.

 ![Figure 1](../code-versioning-ideal-tree.png)